Renater/SIPMediaDeploy/ansible/roles/coturn/README.md

 The variables used in the role are ones used in the Coturn configuration.
 These variables are defined in defaults/main.yml.

-After setting up you ansible environment `make env.d/ansible` you should find a file `ansible` which contains the variables used in this role:
+After setting up your Ansible environment `make env.d/ansible` you should find a file `ansible` which contains the variables used in this role:

         - external_ip
         - domain_name